 “Know that, too.”

-Lincoln’s people, the thrax, do in fact live deep underground on Earth, where they refuse to get television and generally stay stuck in a their own version of the Middle Ages.
-It’s also true that thrax are part angel and have a mandate from the Almighty to kill demons on Earth.
-So, yeah, not a lot of demonic awareness there with Lincoln.
-Not at first, anyway.
-These days, Lincoln has totally moved beyond the whole quasi-demon-loathing thing.
+Lincoln’s people, the thrax, do in fact live deep underground on Earth in Antrum, where they refuse to get television and generally stay stuck in their own version of the Middle Ages.
+In fact, I’m in one of his underground palaces right now.
+Plus, it’s true that thrax are part angel and have a mandate from the Almighty to kill demons on Earth.
+So, yeah, not a lot of quasi-demon awareness there with Lincoln at first.
+These days, my guy has totally moved beyond the whole quasi-demon-loathing thing.
 Unfortunately, the thrax as a people are still a major work in progress.
-Long story.

-“Is that your defense?”
+“Is that your defense—you were just being thraxy?”
 I ask.
 You get one defense per story.